andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

     - Correct: You can deploy Lambda function as container image with the maximum size of 10GB.
   - Amazon ECR users require permission to call ecr:GetAuthorizationToken before they can authenticate to a registry and push or pull any images from any Amazon ECR repository
   - Authenticate Docker with ECR:
-    - $(aws ecr get-login --no-include-email) => receives auth token and runs docker login automatically with the token
+    - $(aws ecr get-login --no-include-email) => Returns a docker login command
+    - aws ecr get-login-password => Returns only password (used with docker login --password-stdin)
   - Pull Docker Image from ECR:
     - docker pull 1234567890.dkr.ecr.eu-west-1.amazonaws.com/demo:latest
   - Create a new image to push to ECR: